4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 3. **Embedded Model Arhchitecture** in mobile or edge devices
 4. **Real-time Streaming Architecture**

 Examples of such architectures are given below.

-Using Model Image for Model Serving, with some nuances, is applicable for all kinds of architectures, excluding the Embedded Model architecture.
+Using Model Image for Model Serving is applicable for all kinds of architectures, excluding the Embedded Model architecture.
+Also, in some cases, other approaches to Model Serving are applied.
+For example, dedicated ML engineers can wrap models with java code and deliver Model Service to production as jar files.
+But, the use of Model Image is the most widely used generic approach, and with a few additions it can even be used for Embedded Models.

+For simplicity of presentation, as a basic example, we will use the Microservice Architecture as the most widespread and universal.
+The tools, methods and approaches that we will mention can also be applied to other architectures, albeit with some additions.

 Microservice Architecture
 =========================